Chief and Council Profiles

 Howard (Howie) George - Q'isulestse

-Howie George sits on the following committees: Khowutzun Gaming Corporation (Alternate), Capital Assets Management, Human Resources, Own Source Revenue, Community Safety, Property Taxation, Child & Family Services and L.S.
-Adoptions.
+Howie George sits on the following committees: Khowutzun Development Corporation, Capital Assets Management, Human Resources, Own Source Revenue, Housing, Land Investigation Committee, Child & Family Services, L.S.
+Adoptions, Jurisdiction WG – Child & Family Legislation, and Coordination Agreement Table – Child & Family Legislation.

 Everyone matters have programs and services for our members, open communication, honesty, trust, respect and a stronger Cowichan.